KRAKOW

 Answered

-Vistula (Wisla) river, the same that flows through Krakow, divides the 1,8-milion Warsaw in two.
+Vistula (Wisla) river, the same that flows through Krakow, divides the 1.8-milion Warsaw in two.
 The eastern right-bank part called Praga has no major tourist attractions.
 The city center lies on the left bank, with the rebuilt historical Old Town to the north and main government and embassy district to the south.
 While Stalin-era edifices mark downtown Warsaw, prefab-concrete blocks of flats mar the suburbs.
-Mushrooming corporate towers make Warsaw nowadays the second construction site in the Central Europe after Berlin.
+Mushrooming corporate towers has made Warsaw the second construction site in the Central Europe after Berlin in the 21st century.

-Old Town’s 1949-1963 reconstruction tried to restore its architectural best from the 17th and 18th centuries, and most visitors find the result enchanting.
+The Old Town’s reconstruction, from 1949 through 1963, tried to restore its architectural best from the 17th and 18th centuries, and most visitors find the result enchanting.
 The historical district surrounds atmospheric central square with open-air cafés and art stalls.
-The Warsaw Historical Museum occupies its northern side displaying collections from the city’s earlier history and documents of the WWII tragedy.
-Royal Castle on the rim of the Old Town was rebuilt from foundations up in the years 1971-1980.
+The Warsaw Historical Museum occupies its northern side displaying collections from the city’s earlier history and documents of the World War 2 tragedy.
+Royal Castle on the rim of the Old Town was rebuilt from foundations up in the years 1971 through 1980.
 The massive edifice has taken the shape the former residence of both Poland’s elected monarchs and its powerful parliaments acquired in the late 18th-century refurbishment.
 The state halls and royal apartments have been meticulously redone and, filled with period furniture and art, opened to the public.
 Royal Route, running from the Royal Castle south to the Polish last monarch’s summer residence in Lazienki Palace, is lined with churches, palaces, museums, galleries, and government buildings.
 Turning left at the first traffic circle one finds the National Museum with an excellent accumulation of Polish art, medieval through contemporary, and a unique collection of early Christian frescos from the Polish-excavated cathedral in Sudan’s Pharos besides an amazing display of Coptic crosses.
 Farther south, on an island in vast Lazienki Park, is the 18th-century exquisite Classic Palace on the Water.
 Still farther south is another and older royal summer residence amid fine park–the 17th-century Versailles-like Baroque Wilanow Palace.

 Warsaw’s most outstanding landmark, literally, is the 230-meter-tall Stalin-era Palace of Culture and Science in the city center, ugly and pretentious, yet specious enough to shelter innumerable offices as well as 3 theaters, Poland’s biggest Congress Hall, 2 museums, a playhouse, and trade-fair facilities.
 And there is a viewing gallery on top of it.